riot/compiler/doc/attributes.md

 ## Recognized attributes

-There's no official documentation with a full list of boolean attributes, but we collect that information from different sources.
+There's no official list with all the boolean attributes, but we collect that information from different sources.
-Currently riot v2.3.x recognizes these boolean attributes:
+Currently riot v2.3.x recognizes these:

 * allowfullscreen - `<iframe>` - WHATWG HTML Living Standard, not in W3C HTML5
 * checked   - `<input>` - for type "radio" or "checkbox"